revbayes/revbayes.github.io/tutorials/morph/morph_more.md

 {% subsection Covarion %}

-Covarion models {% cite tuffley98 %} capture the possibility that a ``hidden'' (unobserved or unmeasurable) states cause evolutionary processes to vary in tempo and modes.
+Covarion models {% cite Tuffley1998 %} capture the possibility that a ``hidden'' (unobserved or unmeasurable) states cause evolutionary processes to vary in tempo and modes.
-For example, phylogenetically local clusters of plant lineages appear to transition between herbaceous and woody habits at relatively high rates, so one might want to quantify where these bursts occur {% cite beaulieu2013 %}.
+For example, phylogenetically local clusters of plant lineages appear to transition between herbaceous and woody habits at relatively high rates, so one might want to quantify where these bursts occur {% cite Beaulieu2013 %}.
-While similar in structure to the correlated character model of \citet{pagel94}, covarion models do not observe the hidden state that induce the mode-shifts.
+While similar in structure to the correlated character model of {% cite Pagel1994 %}, covarion models do not observe the hidden state that induce the mode-shifts.
 Instead, covarion models expand the character's state space by a factor of $K$, and observe the character once for each of the $K$ categories.
 For example, take a binary character modeled with $K=2$ hidden state classes.
 The model would treat a character that is observed as being in state 0 as possibly being in either of the $K=2$ classes (0,1) and (0,2).